buildsi/splice-experiment/README.md

  - an empty directory to cache data to `/cache`
  - a results directory for results to `/results` (if saving files)

+Note that you can also use the commands shown in [Preview Underlying Commands](#preview-underlying-commands) to generate testing commands.
 First, generate an example command using an experiment file:

 ```bash
 $ singularity exec --home $PWD spliced-experiment_latest.sif spliced command splices/swig/pcre/pcre/experiment.yaml